openplans/shareabouts/doc/CONFIG.md

 Step 0: Create a Dataset
 ------------------------

 You'll need an account on a Shareabouts API server.

 Log in to the API manager and create a new dataset.
 Remember the slug for your dataset, as you'll use it later.

-When you create a dataset, an API key is created.
-Get the API key **by contacting your API administrator** (this has to be changed).
+You will also need the API key for this dataset, which you can get from the "API Keys" tab of the manage UI.

 Step 1: Configuration